SpenceKonde/DxCore/megaavr/libraries/EEPROM/README.md

 | megaAVR 0-series (all flash sizes) | 256b |
 | DA, DB, EA-series (all flash sizes) | 512b |
 | DD-series (all flash sizes) | 256b |

+As of version 2.1.1 of the EEPROM library, measures are taken to ensure that the EEPROM wraps around if an invalid address is used, rather than blindly writing and assuming that whatever is being pointed to is EEPROM

 You can view all the examples [here](examples/).